 Survey Date Participants Sponsors Purpose Source July 1973 Inst. of Mar.
 Sci.
 Univ. of Alaska American Smelting and Refining Company Collect baseline data to define the sedimentary, biological and physical-chemical environment in the vicinity of Nome.
-Houd et 31., 1974 July and August 1976 Inst. of Mar.
+Hood et 31., 1974 July and August 1976 Inst. of Mar.
 Sci.
-Univ. of Alaska BLM/OCS Describe the composition and spatial and temporal distribution of summer zooplankton community giong the eastern coast of Norton Sound.
+Univ. of Alaska BLM/OCS Describe the composition and spatial and temporal distribution of summer zooplankton community along the eastern coast of Norton Sound.
 Neimark, 1979 March, April, August 1976 Inst. of Mar.
 Sci.
 Univ. of Alaska BLM/OCS Collect baseline data on zooplank- ton and micronekton populations in a wide variety of habitats in the Norton Sound and southeastern Chukchi Sea.
-Cooney, 1977 September co October 1976 NOAA/ MYFS BLM/OCS Baseline study to describe the composition, distribution, and apparent abundance of demersal fish, shellfish, and pelagic fish resources of the Norton Sound and Chukchi Sea.
-Wolotira ∀t al., 1977 September to October 1976 Inst. of Mar.
+Cooney, 1977 September to October 1976 NOAA/ NMFS BLM/OCS Baseline study to describe the composition, distribution, and apparent abundance of demersal fish, shellfish, and pelagic fish resources of the Norton Sound and Chukchi Sea.
+Wolotica et al., 1977 September to October 1976 Inst. of Mar.
 Sti.
-Univ. of Alaska BLM/OCS Collect baseline information on the composition and distribution of the epifaunal invertebrates of Norton Sound, southeastern Chukchi Sea, and Kotzebue Sound.
-Feder et al., 1977 March 1976 to September 1977 Alaska Dept. of Fish and Game BLM/OCS [.]
-Evaluate the subsystem use of Pacific herring fishery resources to coastal residence in Norton Sound and Kotzebue Sound.
-Determine the spatial and temporal distribution of finitish resources in the nearshore coastal waters of Norton Sound.
-Sarton, 1978 1976 to 1978 U.5.
-Geological Survey USCS/BLM Describes the scour depressions in Norton Sound and their correlation with occurrences of strong currents, ice gorge furrows, major topographic snoals, and substrates of very fine sand to coarse silt.
-Larson et wi 1979 September to October 1976, July 1977, February to March 1978 U.S. Geologicai Survey USCS/NOAA Investigate sediment dynamics in Norton Sound to define the principal pathways and mechanisms of bottom and suspended materials transport.
-Cacenion- inc Drake, .979 April 1977 to March 1978 Dept. of Oceanogr.
-Univ. of Washington BLM Collect data to describe the velocity field, improve under- standing of mixing processes, and the relative importance of various driving mechanisms which cause and influence water motion.
-Schumacher et al., 19 - 8 September 1976 Univ. of Alaska BLM Baseline survey of heavy metal concentrations in the water and surface sediments in Norton Sound and adjacent waters.
-Burrell, 197 cold, saline water on the surface.
-Temperatures of surface waters near Nome during the summer of 1977 were 10 to 15° C, with salinities of $20^{\circ}/\infty$ to $30^{\circ}/\infty$ (Schumacher et al., 1978).
-The deeper layer was 3 to 5° C, with salinities greater than $30^{\circ}/\infty$.
+Univ. of Alaska BLM/OCS Collect baseline information on the composition and distribution of the epifaunal invertebrates of Norton Sound, southeastern Chukchi Sea, and Kotzebue Sound. feder et %1., 1977 March 1976 to September 1977 Alaska Dept. of Fish and Game BLM/OCS.
+(1) Evaluate the subsystem use of Pacific herring fishery resources to coastal residence in Norton Sound and Kotzebue Sound.
+(2) Determine the spatial and temporal distribution of finfish resources in the nearshore coastal waters of Norton Sound.
+Sarton, 1978 1976 to 1978 U.3.
+Geological Survey USGS/BLM Describes the scour depressions in Norton Sound and their correlation with occurrences of strong currents, ice gorge furrows, major topographic snoals, and substrates of very fine sand to coarse silt.
+Larsen et ai.
+1979 September to October 1976, July 1977, February to March 1978 U.S. Geologicai Survey USGS/NOAA Investigate sediment dynamics in Norton Sound to define the principal pathways and mechanisms of bottom and suspended materials transport.
+Cacenton- and Drake, .979 April 1977 to March 1978 Dept. of Oceanogr.
+Univ. of Washington BLM Collect data to describe the velocity field, improve understanding of mixing processes, and the relative importance of various driving mechanisms which cause and influence vater motion.
+Schumacher et al., 1978 September 1976 Univ. of Alaska BLM Baseline survey of heavy metal concentrations in the water and surface sediments in Norton Sound and adjacent waters.
+3urrell, 1977